HabibUllah61103/DSA-Game-Pygame/README.md

    python main.py
    ```

+### Method 2: Using the Executable

+1. Download the latest release from the releases section
+2. Extract the zip file
+3. Run the executable file (main.exe)

 ## Controls

 - WASD - Movement
 - Mouse - Look around
 - Left Click - Shoot
 - ESC - Quit game

+## Gameplay Instructions

+1. Start the game using either Method 1 or Method 2 above
+2. Use WASD keys to move around the map
+3. Use the mouse to look around
+4. Left-click to shoot enemies
+5. Press ESC key to exit the game at any time
+6. Survive and eliminate all enemies to win

 ## Development